An official website of the United States government

 Clinical Laboratory Technologists and Technicians

 Dental hygienists examine patients for signs of oral diseases, such as gingivitis, and provide preventive care, including oral hygiene.

-Diagnostic Medical Sonographers and Cardiovascular Technologists and Technicians, Including
+Diagnostic Medical Sonographers and Cardiovascular Technologists and Technicians

-Diagnostic medical sonographers and cardiovascular technologists and technicians, including vascular technologists operate special imaging equipment to create images or to conduct tests.
+Diagnostic medical sonographers and cardiovascular technologists and technicians operate special equipment to create images or to conduct tests.

 Nuclear Medicine Technologists